rickyHong/Vocab-Expansion-LLAMA-Wiki/Manual-Conversion.md

     --output_dir path_to_output_dir
 ```

-Note that the `--lora_model` requires two LoRA models, separated by a comma. **The order of the two LoRA models is important**.
+Note that the `--lora_model` requires two LoRA models, separated by a comma.

+⚠️**The order of the two LoRA models is important and cannot be reversed**.⚠️

 The meaning of the each options is the same as those in **Single LoRA weight merging**.